Scientific Research Confirms That Your Beard Makes You More Attractive

 We may jest, but growing a beard takes time, patience and general fortitude to see ourselves through the process and then maintain it throughout our lives.
 Those skills are necessary in nurturing relations.

 The study had a total of 8520 women participants that rated physical attractiveness in general based on a varying degrees of shaved, stubble, heavy stubble, to bearded.
-Another important variable that was taken into account was perceived femininity or masculinity of the face.
 These photos were computer graphically manipulated to see how that affected attraction.

-What this is saying then is with some light to heavy stubble, some woman is going to be more sexually attracted to you for just one night.
+What this is saying then is with some light to heavy stubble, some woman is going to be more sexually attracted to you on a short-term basis.
 Now I’m sure some bearded brothers out there can attest against this and say it’s simply not true, but preference dictated this to be so, through the results of the paper of course.

-Take solace in knowing that clean shaven men for the most part were rated least attractive.
-Our stubbled cousins won out on them with ease as well.
+Participants rated clean shaven men as the least attractive.
+Our stubbled brothers won out on them with ease as well.

 Overall, throughout the years various studies have pointed towards the same results and conclusions.
 Many beardsman know the perception to them changes in a positive light.
 It’s good to know that it’s not just conjecture, but scientifically backed proof that beards change and make a man.